Lightstreamer/Lightstreamer-example-Chat-adapter-node/README.md

-# Lightstreamer Chat Demo adapter for Node #
+# Lightstreamer Chat Demo Adapter for Node #

 This project includes an example Lightstreamer remote chat adapter to be deployed on a node instance.
 It shows the use of DataProvider and MetadataProvider classes provided in the lightstreamer-adapter node module.